pandas-dev/pandas/doc/source/getting_started/intro_tutorials/09_timeseries.rst

 ~~~~~~~~~~~~~~~~~

 In the :ref:`tutorial on reshaping <10min_tut_07_reshape>`,
-``pivot`` was introduced to reshape the data table with each of the
+:meth:`~pandas.pivot` was introduced to reshape the data table with each of the
 measurements locations as a separate column:

 .. ipython:: python